-The Forensic Entomologist established the latest victim, Heidi Schwarz had been dead for twenty-five days before she was found.
-This puts her time of death around the time her family flew out to Australia.
+The Forensic Entomologist established the latest victim--Heidi Schwarz, had been dead for twenty-five days before she was found.
+This put her time of death around the time her family flew out to Australia.

 ’The timeline suggested that Heidi Schwarz was in fact the 3rd victim and was killed nine days before Felicity Chapman,’ Tom said.